 Select how shared costs set on the settings page will be shared among allocations.
 Pick from default shared resources, or select a custom shared resource.
 A custom shared resource can be selected in the Configure custom shared resources feature at the bottom of the Edit report window.

-- Alerts icon: Send one of four reports routinely: recurring, efficiency, budget, and spend change
+- Alerts: Send one of four reports routinely: recurring, efficiency, budget, and spend change

-- Download CSV icon: Download your current report as a CSV file
+- Download CSV: Download your current report as a CSV file

 Cost allocation metrics are available for both in-cluster and out-of-cluster resources:

 The total cost of CPU allocated to this object, e.g. namespace or deployment.
 The amount of CPU allocated is the greater of CPU usage and CPU requested over the measured time window.
 The price of allocated CPU is based on cloud billing APIs or custom pricing sheets.
 Learn more